Open Sesame (Leila K song): Chart performance

 "Open Sesame" was successful on the charts across Europe.
 It reached number one for one week in Belgium (Flanders), with a total of 16 weeks at the Ultratop 50 chart, and number two in the Netherlands.
 In the latter, the song held the next best chart position for several weeks, being held off the top spot by 2 Unlimited's "No Limit".
 It entered the top 10 also in Austria (5), Denmark (7), Finland (9), Germany (5), Italy (5), Portugal (7), Spain (6) and Switzerland (5).
 In the UK, the single reached number 23 on the UK Singles Chart, but was more successful on the UK Dance Singles Chart, peaking at number ten in January 1993.
 In Leila K's native Sweden, it only reached number 21, staying at Sverigetopplistan for three weeks.
 On the Eurochart Hot 100, it hit number six in April 1993, while peaking at number 12 at Music & Media's European Dance Radio Chart and number 18 on Music Week's Record Mirror Club Chart.

 The single earned a gold record in the Netherlands with a sale of 50,000 units.

 Music video

 The accompanying music video for "Open Sesame" was directed by Swedish-based director Matt Broadley.
-It received heavy rotation on MTV Europe and was later published on Mega Records' official YouTube channel in December 2011.
-The video had generated more than 5,7 million views as of December 2022.
+It received heavy rotation on MTV Europe and was later made available on Mega Records' official YouTube channel in 2011.
+The video had generated more than 6.1 million views as of June 2023.